| Trekking Poles Trekking poles are backpacking's answer to high-speed Internet: Once you've gotten into the habit, there's

 increase stability.

-Use poles responsibly.
+Minimizing Impact - No Trace Trekking Use poles responsibly.
 Be sensitive to the potential environmental and social impacts of pole use.
 Avoid or minimize damage to vegetation, soils, and rock.
+Use rubber tips when possible: Carbide tips scar rocks, can be

 noisy, and leave holes in soft soils.